 If I post any type of spirit review, it will be from a product bought in normal retail channel.
 I will not review any samples provided for free from the producers or the media companies.
 I will not be riding the free sample whiskey blogger circuit.
 Therefore I will be free to give independent reviews without worrying reviewing a honey sample or being cut off for negative reviews.

 What exactly is a whiskey tater?
-It just a term to describe some of the funny and weird things folks do when they become spirit collectors.
+It just a term to describe whiskey as their hobby and the silly things they do in pursuit of bottles of whiskey; mostly driven by fear of missing out, lack of knowledge or the need to post ‘impressive’ unopened bottles on social media.
+While not relegated to those new to whiskey drinking and collecting, “tater” activity tends to be strongest with that group..
 The term’s origins mysterious but rumor is a secret Facebook whiskey group was involved.
 Some whose opinions I don’t entirely distrust pointed out that the original person that coined the term Potato, later shortened to tater, was Patrick Luebbers.
 The list has evolved over time with much input from the whiskey community.
 And it’s a long list which will be discussed in future posts.

 The complete list: Whiskey Tater Reasons